Precious-c/Precious-c/README.md

 - 🔭 I’m currently working on **Proxy - a local service provider app**

-- 👨‍💻 All of my projects are available at [https://amaechiprecious.netlify.app/](https://amaechiprecious.netlify.app/)

 - 📫 How to reach me **preciousamaechi111@yahoo.com**